 Gather the ingredients.

-Place bok choy on a rimmed baking sheet.
-Drizzle with olive oil and a few grinds pepper.
+Preheat the oven to 400 F. Place bok choy on a rimmed baking sheet.
+Drizzle with olive oil and a few grinds of pepper.

 Bake until stalks are tender, 6 to 8 minutes.

-Put bok choy on a platter or serving dish, spoon dressing over and sprinkle sesame seeds on top.
+Put bok choy on a platter or serving dish, spoon dressing over, and sprinkle sesame seeds on top.
 Serve immediately.